-- 95. Elector's objection-(1) Any elector may at any time object to the name of any person being on the roll for any district on the ground that that person is not qualified to be registered as an elector of that district. - (2) Every such objection shall be made in writing to the Registrar for the district, and shall specify particulars of the objection. - (3) On receipt of any such objection, the Registrar shall forthwith give to-
+[95.
+Elector's objection-(1) Any elector may at any time object to the name of any person being on the roll for any district on the ground that that person is not qualified to be registered as an elector of that district.

+(2) Every such objection-

+(a) Shall be made in writing to the Registrar for the district; and

+(b) Shall specify-